franciscamachado/Tetrode-Device/README.md

 When using this device, please cite the paper:

 Francisca Machado, Nuno Sousa, Patricia Monteiro, Luis Jacinto (2020).
 A versatile and modular tetrode-based device for single-unit recordings in rodent ex vivo and in vivo acute preparations.
-[Link1](https://www.biorxiv.org/content/10.1101/2020.02.11.940809v1) [Link2](https://www.sciencedirect.com/science/article/pii/S0165027020301783)
+J Neurosci Methods, 341:108755.
+[Link](https://www.sciencedirect.com/science/article/pii/S0165027020301783)

 ## License